Chapter 13 Bankruptcy Attorney in Kansas City

 When Does Chapter 13 Make Sense?

-For some people, Chapter 7 bankruptcy makes sense because it is a faster process and does not require a repayment plan.
-However, Chapter 13 may be a better option if:
+Chapter 7 is faster and doesn’t require a repayment plan, but Chapter 13 may be the better option if:

 - You earn a steady income